Detecting Out-of-distribution Samples via Variational Auto-encoder with Reliable Uncertainty Estimation: Introduction

-The phenomenon that VAE assigns higher likelihoods to OOD inputs than ID inputs was firstly reported by~\cite{nalisnick2018deep}.
-Ever since, it has been an increasing hot topic in the generative model field.
-Some studies~\cite{serra2019input,nalisnick2019detecting,butepage2019modeling} have made great efforts to interpret this empirical phenomenon.
-For instance, ~\cite{butepage2019modeling} demonstrated that it is caused by model assumptions and evaluation schemes, where oversimplified likelihood function assumed in VAE model (e.g., iid Bernoulli or iid Gaussian) impacts the judgment for data distribution of ID inputs.
-However, the true likelihood function is often unknown and has certain deviations from the assumed one.
-In some datasets, local evaluation under the approximated posterior will cause overconfidence.~\cite{nalisnick2019detecting} conjectured that high likelihood region conflicts with model's typical set.~\cite{serra2019input} posited that the input complexity will produce a strong impact on likelihood based models.
+\re{The phenomenon that VAE models assign higher likelihoods to OOD inputs than ID inputs is called the OOD problem, and it was first reported by~\cite{nalisnick2018deep} in 2018.
+Since then, it has been an increasingly popular topic in the field of generative models.
+Some studies have made great efforts to explain the reasons for this empirical phenomenon~\cite{nalisnick2019detecting,serra2019input,butepage2019modeling}.
+For instance, Bütepage et al. demonstrates that it is caused by model assumptions and evaluation schemes, where the oversimplified likelihood function (e.g., iid Bernoulli or iid Gaussian) assumed in the VAE model affects the judgment of the data distribution of the ID inputs~\cite{butepage2019modeling}.
+However, the true likelihood function is often unknown and more complicated, which has certain deviations from the assumed one.
+In some datasets, local evaluations with the approximated posterior can lead to overconfidence.
+Nalisnick et al. conjectures that the high-likelihood region conflicts with the typical set of the model~\cite{nalisnick2019detecting}.
+Serrà et al. posits that the complexity of the input data will have a strong impact on likelihood-based models~\cite{serra2019input}. }